statsmaths/stat209/_notes/class06-reproducible-research.md

 Recall that the final third of the data analysis pipeline consists in communicating our results to the world.
 If this step is lacking, the rest of the statistical process is rendered nearly meaningless.
-To make this point particularly clear, you are each going to build a public-facing website to house our data analysis reports.
+To make the importance of this point particularly clear, you are each going to build a public-facing website to house our data analysis reports.
 We'll start with setting this site up and then move to details of how to format the reports.

 ### GitHub